vivqu/vivqu.github.io/_posts/2020-05-06-guide-to-making-podcast.md

 <hr class="section-divider" />

-<footnote>This article was last updated on 05/06/2020. v1 is 5,071 words and took 12.75 hours to write and edit.</footnote>
+<footer>This article was last updated on 05/06/2020. v1 is 5,071 words and took 12.75 hours to write and edit.</footer>